Ravevx/CloudRA-ASP-based-Cloud-Resource-Allocation/README.md

-# CloudRA: ASP-based Cloud Resource Allocation Dashboard
+# CloudRA: ASP-based Cloud Resource Allocation

 CloudRA is a cloud resource allocation prototype built with **Answer Set Programming (ASP)** and an interactive dashboard UI.
 It models a realistic cloud provider scenario with multiple companies, VMs, servers, SLAs, and pricing, and uses multi‑objective optimization to compute high‑quality VM placements.